VulcanJS/vulcan-next/README.md

 ### Setup your own git

 ```
-# Rename "origin" to "upstream", so you can use your own git repository as the main origin and VNS official repo as "upstream"
+# Rename "origin" to "upstream", so you can use your own git repository as the main origin and VN official repo as "upstream"
 git remote rename origin upstream
 ```